WUNMILIGHT/Lita--Capstone-Customer-Dashboard/README.md

  Region-wise Customers Performance

 OVERVIEW
-This repository contains data and insights on our company's customer performance, providing a comprehensive view of our sales metrics and trends and also to know the fast moving subscription
+This repository contains data and insights on our company's customer performance, providing a comprehensive view of our customers metrics and trends and also to know the fast moving subscription

 DATA ANALYSIS TOOLS
 Microsoft Excel